papra-hq/email-proxy/README.md

 This repository contains the source code for the Papra email proxy.
 The Papra email proxy is a custom [Cloudflare Email worker](https://developers.cloudflare.com/email-routing/email-workers/) that allows to forward emails to your [Papra](https://papra.app) instance for document ingestion.

+> [!TIP]
+> For a more managed solution, you can consider using [OwlRelay](https://owlrelay.email) which is a hosted and managed solution to proxy emails to your Papra instance.

 ## Usage

 1. Deploy this worker to your Cloudflare account.